mhwangbo11/RWorkshop/README.md

 # R Workshop?
 Really?
 Workshop files for public use: Created in July - September 2020 for Univ. of WA Cultivate Learning @ College of Education - Innovation Lab Project
 RMD files created on macOS Catalina ver.
-10.15.5 | RStudio ver.
+10.15.5 | R Studio ver.
 1.3.959

 ## Background
 As for my professional life, I'm serving within a spectrum of data transformation expert to the laziest person to work on anything... so I decided to utilize what I've seen, read, and learned from my previous experiences (since, well you know, working in an early childhood sector, being data/research scientist/professor is considered a rare kind and you sometimes have to do your work A to Z or as I call in Korean 가(Ga) to 하 (Ha) hahaha.... sigh sorry, I lost you.